JPLahoda/Game/README.md

 # Game
 This program executes a simple game.
+It is a more complex version of "Rock, Paper, Scissors."